 There are also taxis available at the metro station that can take you to Parque Caldas.

-An alternate way to get to the church is via a taxi or Uber from your location.
-Many taxi or Uber drivers in Medellín will know where Parque principal de Caldas is located.
+An alternate way to get to the church is via a taxi from your location.
+Some taxi drivers in Medellín will know where Parque principal de Caldas is located.
 If not, give the driver the address of the church below.

 Address: Carrera 40 # 129Sur-50, Parque principal de Caldas